macdub/pyenv-multiuser/README.md

 After installed, you should run `pyenv multiuser setup` to setup the pyenv to look for the `PYENV_LOCAL_SHIM` environment variable.
 Any users that may want to use can run `pyenv multiuser init` to setup their local shim directory settings.

+## Uninstalling
+A command is provided within the *pyenv-multiuser* plugin to uninstall the plugin.
+This will restore the original files that were change in the pyenv install and then remove the plugin from the pyenv install.

+    $ pyenv multiuser uninstall

+This will ask for confirmation that uninstallation is desired before proceeding.

 ## Usage
 ### Initial Setup
 Initial setup is done via `pyenv multiuser setup`